fluxionary/minetest-verbana/README.md

 Terminology
 -----------

 The terms `network` and `ASN` are used interchangeably in this document.

+The terms `player` and `account` are also used interchangeably in most contexts;
+sometimes `player` will refer to a physical person, however.

 Motivation
 ----------